slidenerd/Fpam/README.md

 				</li>
 			</ol>
 			</li>
 			<li>Does the number of LIST_POSTS loaded equal to the LIMIT set by the admin?
+[It is designed to hold only posts till the limit, as such it can be lesser than limit or equal to it but not greater]
 			<ol>
 				<li>If YES, Delete all previous posts for that group in the database and store the new entries</li>
 				<li>If NO, then store all the posts from LIST_POSTS to the database